Business name and domicile

 4. disposal of the profit shown on the balance sheet;

-6. remunerations and the criteria for travel cost compensation to the members of the Board of Directors, and auditors;
+8. remunerations and the criteria for travel cost compensation to the members of the Board of Directors, and Auditor;

-7. the number of members of the Board of Directors and auditors;
+9. the number of members of the Board of Directors;

 A shareholder holding, either alone or together with other shareholders as defined hereinafter, shares in the company to such extent that votes attaching to the shares reach or exceed 33 1/3 per cent or 50 per cent (hereinafter, shareholder who is obliged to redeem) of the total votes attached to all shares of the company, is obliged at the request of other shareholders (hereinafter, shareholders entitled to redemption) to redeem their shares and the securities giving right to such shares under the Companies Act in the manner specified in this article.